ruiconti/cosmic/README.md

 $ make test
 ```

-This is a self-study of the book Cosmic Python: Architectural Patterns.

 ## Diagram

 ![Architecture Design](img/design.png)

+#### References

+This is a self-study of the book Cosmic Python: Architectural Patterns.